change/longlinks/README.md

 _static website hostname_ (ie., the one with the hostname including `<bucket-name>.s3-website-`) for the bucket will result in a 301 redirect to your destination URL!

-Attempts to shorten invalid URLs, or anything not matching the `domain_whitelist` will result in a 400 response.
+Attempts to shorten invalid URLs, or anything not matching the `domain_safe_list` will result in a 400 response.

 ### Specifying a custom hash length